TIMELINE-Key moments in Brazil's Petrobras corruption probe

-Aug 14 (Reuters) - Prosecutors and federal police in Brazil have unearthed the country’s largest-ever corruption scandal by linking a ring of black-market money changers to a price-fixing and political kickback scheme at state-run oil company Petrobras .
+July 24 (Reuters) - Prosecutors and federal police in Brazil unearthed the country’s largest-ever corruption scandal by tying a ring of black-market money changers to a price-fixing and political kickback scheme at state-run oil firm Petrobras .

+On Friday, prosecutors presented formal charges against the chief executive officer of Latin America’s largest engineering firm, Odebrecht SA, and other senior executives who were arrested on June 19.

-Below are key moments in the investigation, which prosecutors in the southern city of Curitiba expect to continue for at least two more years.
-An investigation into politicians is also advancing in Brasilia.
+Below are key moments of Brazil’s largest-ever corruption investigation, which prosecutors in the southern city of Curitiba expect to continue for another two years.
+A separate investigation into politicians is also advancing in Brasilia.

 March 20, 2014